Doleschallia

 Doleschallia is a genus of butterflies of the subfamily Nymphalinae in the family Nymphalidae.
 With their wings closed Doleschallia resemble dead leaves.
 Another Indo-Australian genus Kallima, and the African genera Kamilla, Mallika and Kallimoides are collectively known as dead leaf butterflies.

+They are medium to large (wingspan 60 – 120 mm) butterflies.
 They have a pronounced wing apex, and the hindwing tornus is extended and forms a short tail.
 This shape, together with the dead-leaf colouration, complete with a "midrib", and markings which resemble patches of mould and leaf galls gives the butterfly a remarkable resemblance to an attached or fallen dead leaf.
+The upper side, on the other hand, is often quite colourful, with black, orange and metallic blue as the dominant colours.
+There is often a marked difference between the sexes in the colour of the upper side.
+Some species also have somewhat different dry season and rainy season forms.
+The larvae are spiny and often quite colourful.